-Macro Allocation Inc. (MAI) is a subscription-based newsletter and model portfolio service.
-We provide subscribers with weekly macro analysis on topics that may impact equity, fixed income, commodity and foreign exchange markets.
+Macro Allocation Inc. (MAI) provides macroeconomic analysis on topics that may impact equity, fixed income, commodity, foreign exchange and cryptocurrency markets.
 We also investigate market sectors to find particularly compelling price and value drivers.
 Our analysis, strategy and allocation suggestions consider the potential structural impact of economic and market tail events, which tend to be contrary to market consensus.

-At the beginning of each quarter, MAI also posts two hypothetical model portfolios that position and weight investable assets.
+MAI also posts hypothetical model portfolios that position and weight investable assets.
 The model portfolios demonstrate our level of conviction stemming from our analysis.
 The Tactical portfolio has a six to 18-month investment horizon.
 It is an aggressive, highly-concentrated, long/short portfolio structured and maintained to seek positive real returns regardless of prevailing economic or market environments.
 The Multi-Asset Class All-Weather (MACAW) portfolio is a more traditional, diversified long-only portfolio structured to be sustainable and to seek alpha over a long-term horizon.

 Paul Brodsky founded MAI in 2015 after a long and successful career trading and investing.